-When your thyroid gland doesn't produce enough of certain hormones, it is known as hypothyroidism or an underactive thyroid.
-This is a common condition in women, particularly women over the age of 50.
+When your thyroid gland doesn’t produce enough of certain hormones, it is known as hypothyroidism or underactive thyroid.
+This is a common condition in women, particularly women over the age of fifty.
 In the early stages, there are usually no symptoms, but in time symptoms will develop.
 Untreated hypothyroidism can lead to complications.

 Symptoms vary depending on the severity of the hormone deficiency.
 Typically symptoms develop slowly over time.
 Initially you may feel fatigued or weak.
 Your nails may become dry and brittle and you may be sensitive to cold temperatures.
 You may have trouble thinking clearly or develop memory problems.
 Menstrual periods may become heavy or irregular.
 You may become constipated.
 If the condition remains untreated, your symptoms may become more severe, and you may experience muscle aches and weakness, weight gain or swelling of face or extremities.